-Author has written 4 stories for Fantasy, General, and Young Adult.
+Author has written 3 stories for Fantasy, and General.

 This is a link to my YouTube account.
 I recently decided to upload some of my poetry, and almost all of my poems were written under the intention of being performed so I decided that I would upload stupid videos of me reciting my poetry to go along with my poems (This Red Book).
 However, Fictionpress is being stupid and not letting my paste the entire link in the actual story so here it is.